-Students interested in becoming prepared for positions as junior accountants, managers, and supervisors of offices and departments may elect to major in this four-semester program which is designed to prepare the student for immediate employment and is not designed for transfer to a senior college or university.
+Students interested in becoming prepared for positions as junior accountants, managers, and supervisors of offices and departments may elect to major in this four-semester program, which is a secretarial science option.

 This curriculum grants an Associate in Applied Science Degree.